-Table e 3 1.
+Tab le 3 ANNUAL LICENSE FEES 1.
 In-state producers of spirituous liquors \$350 2.
 Out-of-state producer's, exporter's, importer's, or rectifier's license, except an out-of-state 50 winery selling 50 or fewer cases of wine in a calendar year 3.
 Microbrewery license 300 4.
 Wholesalers of spirituous liquors 250 5.
 Local government, community colleges, or National Guard licenses 100 6.
 On-sale retailers on all spirituous liquors and bar license 150 7.
 On-sale retailers beer and wine bar license 75 8.
 Railroads, airlines or boats, conveyance licenses 225 9.
 Off-sale retailers on all spirituous liquors, liquor store license 50 10.
 Off-sale retailers beer and wine store license 50 11.
 Hotels and motels 500 12.
-Restaurants 500 1 / 13.
+Restaurants 500 / 13.
 Farm winery 100 14.
 Clubs 150 15.
 Out-of-state winery selling 240 or fewer cases of wine in a calendar year 25 16.
 Craft distiller 300 17.
 Direct Shipment Wine 175 18.
-To-Go Cocktails NA 2 / If the restaurant is continuing to operate under A.R.S. § 4-213E, an additional fee, to be determined by the Department of and Control will be levied.
-In FY 2013 and beyond, no additional licensees will be granted permission to continue to oper 4-213E.
-(Please see Laws 2006, Chapter 383 and Laws 2008, Chapter 256 for additional information) This permit will be available beginning in 2026 and the fee will be determined by the Department of Liquor Licenses and Companies of Cocktail License is established, a restaurant may lease an off-sale privilege license from a bar or liquor store at a fee the Department.
-The fee may differ for urban and rural counties. rate under A.R.S.
-Control.
-Until the Note months before the scheduled renewal date shall be charged only one-half of the annual license fee [A.R.S. § 4-209C].
+To-Go Cocktails $NA^{2/}$ 1 / If the restaurant is continuing to operate under A.R.S. § 4-213E, an additional fee, to be determined by the Department of and Control will be levied.
+In FY 2013 and beyond, no additional licensees will be granted permission to continue to opera 4-213E.
+(Please see Laws 2006, Chapter 383 and Laws 2008, Chapter 256 for additional information) • 2 / This permit will be available beginning in 2026 and the fee will be determined by the Department of Liquor Licenses and C To-Go Cocktail License is established, a restaurant may lease an off-sale privilege license from a bar or liquor store at a fee the Department.
+The fee may differ for urban and rural counties.
+Not months before the scheduled renewal date shall be charged only one-half of the annual license fee [A.R.S. § 4-209C].
+Establishments operating on a seasonal basis not exceeding 6 months in any year are subject to license fees equal to NI rate [A.R.S. § 4-209E]. the Beene Not e: Any licenses that receive nonuse status are excluded from paying any municipal fee or tax attributed to the time that the license was held in nonuse status [A.R.S. § 4-203.05].